register

 “Our hope is that the findings from this large population-based study will lead to a deeper dive into the most effective pharmacological treatment recommendations based on factors including sex, age and heart failure history,” Professor Ritchie concluded.

-In reimagining healthcare, Health Industry HubTM is the ONLY one-stop-hub uniting the diversity of Pharma, MedTech, Diagnostics & Biotech sectors to inspire meaningful change.
-The exclusive leadership and influencer podcasts and vodcasts offer unparalleled insights and add immense value to our breaking news coverage.
+In reimagining healthcare across the entire patient journey, Health Industry HubTM is the only one-stop-hub uniting the diversity of the Pharma, MedTech, Diagnostics & Biotech sectors to inspire meaningful change.

 The Health Industry HubTM content is copyright protected.
 Access is available under individual user licenses.
 Please click here to subscribe and visit T&Cs here.

-Health Industry Hub | September 13, 2024 |
+Health Industry Hub | January 16, 2025 |

 More